readium/readium-css/docs/CSS03-injection_and_pagination.md

 #### When not to use the fragmented model

-If a publication doesn’t need to be laid out in a `vertical-*` writing mode, the auto pagination model can be used.
+If a publication doesn’t need to be laid out in a `vertical-*` writing mode, the default pagination model must be used.

 There are still specific styles for CJK Horizontal to load though.